epfl-lts2/wiki-explorer/README.md

-# Tools for the Wikipedia datasets
+## Tools for the Wikipedia datasets

-## Extraction of time series of visits per page per hour

-Data are available at [https://dumps.wikimedia.org/other/pagecounts-ez/](https://dumps.wikimedia.org/other/pagecounts-ez/)

-The module is named `wiki_ts`.

-## Extraction of data from the dumps
+This repository provides tools for the analysis of Wikipedia data.

+### Wikipedia data parsers

+In the folder `parsers/` you will find parsers for the different data files provided by Wikipedia.

+### Building a Wikipedia Graph from the page hyperlinks

 To do

+### Monitoring Wikipedia visits activity

+To do

+### License

+The code is open-source under the [Apache v2 license](https://www.apache.org/licenses/LICENSE-2.0.html).

+Copyright 2018 Laboratoire de traitement du signal 2, EPFL